rwspicer/noaa-climatedata/readme.md

 )
 ```

-`climatedata.formats` and `climate.utilities` also provide functions for
+`climatedata.formats` and `climatedata.utilities` also provide functions for
 collating, converting and saving responses to useful formats.
 These functions typically take the service function and keywords filters as
 some arguments.
 See the documentationin `climatedata.formats` and
-`climate.utilities`  for more info.
+`climatedata.utilities`  for more info.
 For example to get all of the data for a
 site.

 ```